Episode 10: WERKIN with John McFarlane on measuring progress towards gender equality in finance

 Indeed, McFarlane’s observation aligns with a 2014 report revealing that men apply for a job when they meet 60 percent of the qualifications, while women only apply if they meet 100 percent of them.
 Which is why it matters so much when leaders like McFarlane assess these organisational dynamics and then go about improving their internal processes to make them more inclusive.
 For example, companies can update job descriptions to remove gender bias.

 In addition to putting the work in to assess gender dynamics in the financial institutions he’s led, McFarlane emphasised to managers the seriousness of implementing reforms and meeting targets,

 “If you don't [meet your diversity goals], you fail and if you fail, it means you don't do this anymore.
 So, you need to understand, I’m not messing around with this”.

 Much of McFarlane’s advice on a greater commitment to gender equality in finance is useful as the UK’s leading financial institutions refine and implement action plans to close their gender pay gaps.
-To hear Hayley's full interview with McFarlane, listen on iTunes or SoundCloud.
+To hear Hayley's full interview with McFarlane, listen above.

 To find out how to close the gender pay gap, complete the form below to download our 2018 industry insights: